-To encourage and support students in accessibility research, CREATE funds minigrants to students who are working on accessibility-related research projects.
 Projects could be part of a course or be independent research under the guidance of a faculty member.
 One example of a good use of funding is to pay a participant in a research study who has a disability.

+Applications can be submitted at any time, and are limited to $2,000.
 Typically, it takes a few weeks to receive a decision.
 If funded, CREATE will pay expenses when they are incurred.
-There is no limit to the number of applications a student might make.

 Eligibility requirements